megzjudge/adhd/README.md

-# Diagnostic Interview for ADHD in Adults (DIVA-5)
+# DIVA-5 · Adult ADHD

 A small, static, three-page website about the **DIVA-5 (Diagnostic Interview for ADHD in Adults)** — the most in-depth adult ADHD instrument in wide use.
 The site explains the